denis-beurive/git/rebase.md

 	9e31a77 First import
 	87d762b initial commit

-Please note that we create a new branch `rebase` because we want to keep the branch `feature` intact for later experiments...
+**NOTE**: Please note that we create a new branch `rebase` because we want to keep the branch `feature` intact for later experiments...

-	$ git checkout -b rebase
+	$ git checkout rebase
 	Basculement sur la nouvelle branche 'rebase'

-	$ git branch
-	  feature
-	  master
-	* rebase

 	$ git rebase master
 	...
 	impossible d'appliquer 628589b...
 Add the function print_version()

 We resolve the conflict.
-The we add the fixed file to the stage and we continue the rebase operation.
+Then we add the fixed file to the stage and we continue the rebase operation.

 	$ git add bin/calculator.py